Tulika66/php/socialMedia/README.md

 ## About Project

-A simple using Laravel, php and mysql as a Database.
+A simple application using Laravel, php and mysql as a Database.
 Demonstrating a social Media application .